On dispersive quantization and fractalization for the Kawahara equation: Local well-posedness

 The following theorem shows the local well-posedness of \eqref{KA} in $H^s$ with $s\ge0$. \begin{thm} The Cauchy problem \eqref{KA} is locally well-posed in $H^s$ for any $s\ge0$.
 Namely, there exist $\delta>0$ and a unique solution $u\in C([0,\delta];H^s(\mathbb T))\cap Y_\delta^s$ with

 \end{thm}

-\begin{proof}[Proof of Theorem \ref{thm2}] We may assume that the initial data $g(x)$ satisfies the mean-zero property, as mentioned in Section \ref{sec1}.
-By Duhamel's principle, we wish to have a unique fixed point of the mapping $\Phi:Y_\delta^s\to Y_\delta^s$ given by
+\begin{proof}[Proof of Theorem \ref{thm2}] We may assume that the initial data $g(x)$ has the mean-zero property, as discussed in Section \ref{sec1}.
+According to Duhamel's principle, our goal is to identify a unique fixed point of the map $\Phi:Y_\delta^s\to Y_\delta^s$ defined by